standardebooks/tools/README.md

 	Print `<manifest>` and `<spine>` tags to standard output for the given Standard Ebooks source directory, for use in that directory’s content.opf.

+-	### `se print-toc`

+	Build a table of contents for an SE source directory and print to stdout.

 -	### `se recompose-epub`

 	Recompose a Standard Ebooks source directory into a single HTML5 file, and print to standard output.